-- 1. Physical restraint may be used only as an emergency intervention when the behavior of a student presents a risk of injury or harm to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate. - 2.
-Physical restraint may be used to move a student only if the need for movement outweighs the risks involved in such movement. - 3.
-Prescribed medications, harnesses, and other assistive or protective devices may be used as permitted by Rule Chapter 33. - 4.
-Parents may be requested to provide assistance at any time.
+- 1. Physical restraint may be used only when the behavior of a student presents an imminent risk of serious physical injury to the student or others, and only after other less intrusive interventions have failed or been deemed inappropriate.
+The physical restraint must end immediately upon the cessation of the imminent risk of serious physical injury to the student or another person, and should involve the least amount of force necessary to protect the student or other person. - "Serious physical injury" is a physical injury that a reasonable person would consider to be serious for the victim if it were to occur. - 2.
+Prescribed medications, harnesses, seat belts and other assistive or protective devices may be used as permitted by law and described in Policy JKAA. - 3.
+Parents/legal guardians may be requested to provide assistance with their child at any time.